alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This includes the ability to install packages for standard programming Environments without the need for administrator access.

-Researchers can compile and run executables they code in User Space.
+Researchers can compile and run executables they code in User Space (the portion of system memory in which user processes run).

 ### Open Devices

 Staff researchers and students should be able to choose that an employer-supplied device should instead have an administrator/root account to which they do have access.

-These devices are needed by researchers who work on a variety of bare-metal programming tasks.
+These devices are needed by researchers who work on a variety of bare-metal programming tasks (programming directly to hardware without an operating system).

 However, such devices are not able to access higher tier Environments.